jbx-protocol/juice-docs/docs/dev/subgraph/queries.md

 ---
-sidebar_position: 3
+sidebar_position: 1
-title: Sample Queries
+title: Example Queries
 ---

 Below are some sample queries you can use to gather information from the Juicebox contracts.